Lerch4/KomgaPy/README.md

 KomgaPy is an incomplete Komga API wrapper for python.
 KomgaPy is still under development and has not been thoroughly tested.
 Currently KomgaPy has the ability to

-- get data from Komga series, books, collections, readlists
+- get data from Komga series, books, collections, readlists, libraries
 - post new collection and readlists
 - overwrite current collections and readlists
 - edit / update metadata for series and books
 - update poster art from file path
+- scan, analyze, and refresh libraries
 - utilize data objects for Komga series, books, collections, readlists, searches, and errors

 ## **Usage**